Skip to main content

 caution

-Wait for the DNS settings to be applied.
-Once you have confirmed that "Confirming Domain Ownership" is OK, proceed to the next step.
+Wait for the DNS settings to take effect.
+Once you confirm that 'Domain ownership verification' is 'OK', proceed to the next step.

-Changing the KurocoEdge Domain
+Changing the KurocoEdge domain

-Next, change the Kuroco Edge domain from the account settings.
+Next, change the KurocoEdge domain from the account settings.

 Click [Environment Settings] -> [Account Settings].